 Any traveler privileged enough to visit the vibrant island nation of Taiwan always walks away talking about one thing: the street food.
 When a traveler and a Taiwanese local start talking, it’s pretty much a guarantee that food will be brought up by either party within the first conversation.
 Taiwanese love their street food.
 It’s an art, it’s their passion, it’s their culture.

-You can try everything from Chinese cuisine with Japanese influences to truly wacky Western fusions to unique foods that can only be found in Taiwan.
-Here, we focus on the small, family-owned food stands in Taipei that keep me coming back year after year.
+You can try everything from Chinese cuisine with Japanese influences to truly wacky Western fusions to unique Taiwanese foods that can only be found here.
+We focus on the small, family-owned food stands in Taipei that keep me coming back year after year.
 When friends and family visit, or just when the craving becomes too much to resist, I make my way to these places to satisfy the hungry beast within.

 Baked pepper cake